monarch-initiative/monarch-legacy/widgets/datagraph/README.md

-Monarch Graph Widget
+Data and Ontology Visual Explorer

-The Monarch Graph Widget creates a horizontal bar chart using D3.js and jQuery.
+The Data and Ontology Visual Explorer (DOVE) Widget creates a horizontal bar chart using D3.js and jQuery.
 The chart allows a user to transition between stacked and grouped configurations.
 In addition, the graph can traverse layered data, such as data structured as a heirarchy, directed graph, or a directed acyclic graph.
 For example, data represented by an ontology can be stored and traversed using navigation arrows and breadcrumbs.

+#### Please note the barchart code is currently being refactored.
+The below documentation refers to the legacy code in datagraph.js.

 Steps for Adding the Monarch Graph Widget to Your Webpage